Chris Henry

 Chris Henry is a partner in Weil’s nationwide IP, Technology & Science Litigation practice.
 A seasoned IP trial lawyer, he counsels clients in high-stakes trade secret and patent litigation before U.S. district courts, the Federal Circuit, the Patent Trial and Appeal Board, and the U.S. International Trade Commission.

-Chris represents innovative high technology clients in intellectual property litigation involving a wide variety of technologies, including software, electromechanical devices, medical technologies, and semiconductors.
-He has advised companies across industries, including social networking, cable television, music player manufacturing, and automotive, among others.
+Chris represents innovative high technology clients in IP litigation involving a wide variety of technologies, including software, electromechanical devices, medical technologies, and semiconductors.
+He has advised companies across industries, including the automotive, semiconductor, cybersecurity, virtual reality, social media, and cable television industries, among others.

-Chris draws on his extensive trial background and strong oral advocacy skills over more than 15 years of practice to help his clients obtain multi-million dollar settlements, summary judgment, trial victories, and other favorable resolutions.
+Chris draws on his extensive trial background and strong oral advocacy skills over more than 15 years of practice to help his clients obtain trial victories, multi-million dollar settlements, and other favorable resolutions.

 Notable Experience*